daniel-sonnabend/react-native-take-home/SOLUTIONS.md

 - I already had Android Studio and a JDK installed.
 - I downloaded Node from nodejs.org.
 - The recommended JDK was 17, my version was lower.
 So I updated to 17.
+- Then I just worked through the remaining points in the guide.